Cletus Ibeto

-Cletus Madubugwu Ibeto (born November 6, 1952) is a Nigerian businessman from the industrial city of Nnewi.
-He is head of The Ibeto Group, the largest business enterprise from Nnewi, a city unique for its entrepreneurial spirit.
-In the early 1980s, when the oil crash and a controversial import licensing system was making a dent on the Nigerian manufacturing environment, Nnewi went through a growth period.
-The Ibeto Group under the Ibeto's leadership was a pacesetter in the region and nation's trading and later manufacturing development.
+Cletus Madubugwu Ibeto (born November 6, 1952) is a Nigerian businessman from the industrial city of Nnewi who founded the Ibeto Group, the largest business enterprise from Nnewi, a city unique for its entrepreneurial excellence.
+In the early 1980s when the oil crash and a controversial import licensing system was making a dent on the Nigerian manufacturing environment, Nnewi went through a growth period.
+The Ibeto Group under Ibeto's leadership was a pacesetter in the region and the nation's trading and later manufacturing development.

 Early history

 Cletus Ibeto started out as a spare parts import dealer, after spending some time as an apprentice in the motor parts business, a gradual step taken by many eastern traders.
 In March 1988 he stopped direct importation of lead-acid automotive battery and plastic motor accessories, after completing his factory in Nnewi.
 By 1995 The Ibeto Group had become one of the largest auto spare parts manufacturing outfits in the country.

 On October 2, 1996, he established Ibeto Petrochemical Industries Ltd. which is engaged in the blending of oil lubricants as well as the production of various types of petroleum products for local and international markets.
 The Company owns one of the largest liquid storage facilities for petroleum products in Nigeria with a capacity of over 60,000 metric tonnes located at Apapa Port Complex and the Ibru Port Complex, Ibafon.